List of The Incredibles characters: Gilbert Huph

-Gilbert Huph (Wallace Shawn) is Bob's diminutive, temperamental supervisor at the Insuricare insurance company.
+Gilbert Huph (voiced by Wallace Shawn) is Bob's diminutive, temperamental supervisor at the Insuricare insurance company.
 Huph's main priority at Insuricare is its stockholders and profit margins; this often leads to disagreements with Bob, who prioritizes helping people in need and will not deny any claims, secretly teaching customers how to exploit Insuricare's loopholes to ensure they obtain their money.

 Huph later lectures Bob for how much his philanthropic attitude is costing the company.
 Bob attempts to help a mugging victim, but Huph threatens to dismiss him if he does so.
 A frustrated Bob throws Huph through several walls, and Huph is subsequently hospitalized.
 In a deleted scene, Rick Dicker erases Huph's memories of the incident.

 Bernie Kropp

-Bernard "Bernie" Kropp (Lou Romano) is a teacher at Dash Parr's elementary school.
+Bernard "Bernie" Kropp (voiced by Lou Romano) is a teacher at Dash Parr's elementary school.
 Dash frequently uses his super-speed to prank Kropp, making it difficult for the teacher to prove his guilt.
 After Dash places a thumbtack on Kropp's stool, Kropp tells Helen that he hid a security camera inside the classroom.
 Since Dash moves so quickly that the low-quality camera cannot clearly record his motion blur, the principal allows Dash to leave the office, frustrating Kropp.